Author

 11. Adopting Microservice Architecture

 The Microservices architecture is a software development approach that involves breaking down a complicated application into more minor, autonomous services.
 These services can be developed, deployed, and scaled individually.
-Each microservice functions as an independent unit, possessing its business logic and database.
-Communication between services occurs through well-defined Application Programming Interfaces (APIs).

 In AWS, the independence ingrained in every microservice is a crucial advantage.
 It ensures that only that specific part is affected if one component fails without putting the entire application at risk.
 This decentralized structure acts as a safeguard, effectively isolating faults and preventing the dreaded domino effect of system failures.